 On the other hand, the wicked one says, “I am going to make life miserable for every human creature that serves God on this earth, ‘I am going to get the world back!’
 Jesus calls us to this story that will transforms us.
 The bible is full of heroes and villains, the Apostle Paul was both.
 It was only by the hand of God, that Saul the Persecutor of Christians was transformed to Paul the Apostle.
 The Apostle Paul’s transformation from persecutor of Christians, to a leader of Christians in the Early Church!

-o but a story that transforms us.
+So, let us go to a story that has the power to transforms us.
 James says,” Consider it joy when you face trials and tribulations.
-Joy happens when the challenge has been gotten through.
-Invite someone to take a closer look at Christ and his church.
+Joy happens when the challenge has been taken down.

 12 The Lord sent Nathan to David.
 When he came to him, he said, “There were two men in a certain town, one rich and the other poor.
 2 The rich man had a very large number of sheep and cattle, 3 but the poor man had nothing except one little ewe lamb he had bought.
 He raised it, and it grew up with him and his children.
 It shared his food, drank from his cup and even slept in his arms.
 It was like a daughter to him.